MATLAB Production Server Java Client Basics

 mps_client.jaris located in

-The library is also hosted in a Maven™ repository at https://mvnrepository.com/artifact/com.mathworks.prodserver/mps_java_client.
+In the Maven™ repository at https://mvnrepository.com/artifact/com.mathworks.prodserver/mps_java_client.
 To use the jar in your Maven project, include the following coordinates in the

 <!-- https://mvnrepository.com/artifact/com.mathworks.prodserver/mps_java_client --> <dependency> <groupId>com.mathworks.prodserver</groupId> <artifactId>mps_java_client</artifactId> <version>release_number</version> </dependency>